netidx/netidx-book/src/overview.md

 is LEB128 encoded, and the updated value.
 So on the wire, in terms of overhead, it looks very much like a protobuf record where the fields are exactly what the subscriber has requested, and nothing more.
-The overhead of sending an f64 can be as small as 2 bytes.
+The overhead of sending an f64 can be as small as 2 additional bytes (so 10 in total).

 Publisher and subscriber performance is fairly good, such that sending many millions of messages per second is possible.
-The per message overhead is on the order of about 70ns of wall clock time per message with kerberos encryption on (Skylake x86_64 8x5GHz).
+The per message overhead is on the order of about 70ns of wall clock time per message with kerberos encryption on (Intel Core i7 7820X).
 Obviously that number depends on the exact hardware you're running on, and it depends on your workload batching well.
-A raw TCP socket, coded properly, will always be faster, the goal is that it won't be faster by enough that it's worth using.
+A raw TCP socket, coded properly, will always be faster, the goal is to minimize the difference.

 The subscriber library also implements zero copy decoding for strings and byte arrays, so it is possible to receive large binary encoded